Setting Up Camp

 - If you’re new to RV camping, at check-in, ask if the campground provides an escort service for first-timers.
 A seasoned staffer will guide you to your site and assist you in getting parked and leveled.

 - Determine if you need to back in or if it is a pull-through site.
 Know where your water, electrical and sewer hookups are on your RV.
 Position the RV so you have easy access to the hookups on the site.

-- Survey your assigned site.
-Be sure there are no low-hanging branches or other obstacles that will interfere with the RV.
+- Be sure there are no low-hanging branches or other obstacles that will interfere with the RV.
 If you have a slideout or awning, be sure there is room on either side for those to fully extend.

-- Once you are positioned properly on your site, apply the parking brake if you have a motorhome (as a safety precaution, slideouts will not operate if the parking brake is not engaged).
+- Apply the parking brake if you have a motorhome (as a safety precaution, slideouts will not operate if the parking brake is not engaged).